gkarakou/systemd-mailify/README.md

 # systemd-mailify

+Updated to 1.2

 GENERAL
 -------------------
 systemd-mailify is a slightly modified, stripped down version of its counterpart systemd-denotify with a minimum set of dependencies.
 Its use is server oriented as opposed to systemd-denotify which is aiming at desktops.
-You can get mail notifications on systemd service failures and when specific phrases match in the journal(new feature on v1.1), on a production machine. systemd-mailify is not to be confused with the systemd family of daemons; Its a standalone python program which took half of its name to honour its dependency python-systemd.
+You can get mail notifications on systemd service failures and when specific phrases match in the journal, on a production machine. systemd-mailify is not to be confused with the systemd family of daemons; Its a standalone python program which took half of its name to honour its dependency python-systemd.

-Note:  An selinux policy module will also be available later for redhat based distros.
+Note:  An selinux policy module will also be available later for redhat based distros (still to be done, lol).

 WHY SHOULD I INSTALL IT